sonalishanbhag28/Automated-Notes-Taker/README.md

 NLP-based Application that aims to convert online class recordings into simple and concise summaries by using Hybrid Text Summarization- a combination of abstractive and extractive methodologies.
 Summarization is done using Sentence Feature Scoring and subsequent Defuzzification.

-Execute repRE first, to load the user defined package created to expand contractions.
+Execute ``python repRE.py`` first, to load the user defined package created to expand contractions.

 Execute ``flask run`` to run the web application.